Mole removal at Belgravia Dermatology

 How much does mole removal cost?

-- Shave excision or radiosurgery first mole £300, additional moles £100
+- Shave excision or radiosurgery first mole £450, additional moles £150 (including histology)

-- Elliptical excision – from £320 first mole
+- Elliptical excision – from £600 first mole, £200 for subsequent moles (including histology)

 Please note that radiosurgery, laser and elliptical excision are available at our City of London Clinic only.
-Shave excision is avaible at both sites.
+Shave excision is available at both sites.